 If available, provide them with small amounts of water but don’t let them gulp down large amounts at once.

-If your Great Dane starts to appear lethargic and unwilling to finish the run, have sunken dry-looking eyes, or dry nose and gums then they may be experiencing dehydration and the run needs to be immediately ended.
+If your Great Dane starts to appear lethargic and unwilling to finish the run, has sunken dry-looking eyes, or dry nose and gums then they may be experiencing dehydration and the run needs to be immediately ended.

 Get them back home into a cool, shaded area with water available.
 Serious cases of dehydration may even require medical attention, but if you’re staying within our running guidelines then this shouldn’t be an issue.